aspose-barcode/Aspose.BarCode-Documentation/sharepoint/technical-articles/set-service-markers-for-barcode-value-field/_index.md

 url: /sharepoint/set-service-markers-for-barcode-value-field/
 ---

-With Aspose.BarCode for SharePoint, we can inject service markers as the barcode value field.
+With Aspose.BarCode for SharePoint, you can insert service markers as the barcode value field.
 This allows the barcode field to automatically pick the value depending on the service marker.
 Also, this approach allows you to concatenate two or more values to generate a single label.

-A few of such markers are listed below for illustration,
+A few of such markers are listed below for illustration:

 - [SPList:Title] – List title
 - [SPList:ItemsCount] – Total number of items